junobuild/brand/README.md

 ## Logo

-The [Juno] logo can be displayed with either a textual representation or a simplified icon, each available in two color variants.
+The [Juno] logo can be displayed with either a textual representation or a simplified icon, with each option available in two color variants.

 ### Textual